EhizDanny/Credit_Fraud_Detection_model/README.md

 According to the most recent available data from credit card industry publication The Nilson Report, losses from credit fraud were nearly $28 billion in 2018, with U.S. losses totaling nearly $9.5 billion.

 Consumers, businesses and credit users in general suffer as consumer information is compromised for criminal gain.
 Additionally, lenders may charge higher fees and interest rates to cover the costs of fraud-prevention and fraud management programs.

+ This model uses previous credit cards transaction data to predict the genuity of a credit card.